 This is the type of website traffic we should strive to generate.

-Measuring Website Traffic
+Measuring Website Traffic - the best tools

 So where are we starting from?
 How much traffic are you getting today?
 Which day of the week, or week of the month, or which week of the year gets the most traffic and why?